psammarco/kubernetes/hello-world/README.md

 ```

 ## How is this not inconvenient?
-In a way, it can be, as you either need to delay the deployment of HAProxy or delete and redeploy it after having edited the `haproxy.cfg configMap`.
+In a way, it can be, as you either need to delay the deployment of HAProxy or delete and redeploy it after having edited the `haproxy.cfg ConfigMap`.
 On the positive side, it saves quite a bit of time by eliminating the need to manually declare each replica in `haproxy.cfg`.
 While this might not seem like a significant effort for just three replicas, it becomes increasingly valuable as the number of replicas grows, saving time and effort compared to manually managing them one by one.
 Additionally, this approach eases the deployment process by bypassing the need for an elaborate DNS server setup, making it ideal for rapidly deploying projects.

+## Is there a better less cumbersome option?
+Possibly, depending on your end goal.
+One alternative is to utilize a **Traefik** Ingress Controller.
+However, it's important to note that some form of DNS resolution setup is still required, assuming it is needed in the first place.